 Chris saw the blog post, and responded.
 He posted a link to his side of the story and the “letter bombs” he wrote, but those no longer exist on the Web, so I could not review them.
 Even though he had scathing words against the opposing candidate during his stint as campaign manager, he now wrote that the opponent “is a good man” and intimated that Wayne “is itching to create controversy and problems.”
 He blamed Wayne for losing because he wouldn’t follow through with “the plan.”

-My husband pointed out that Chris’ website giving his side of the campaign story is completely gone from the web, no caches or anything on the Wayback machine even, while the blog calling him a psychopath–with his real name and photograph–are still up.
+My husband pointed out that Chris’ website giving his side of the campaign story is completely gone from the web, no caches or even anything on the Wayback Machine.
+Meanwhile the blog calling him a psychopath–with his real name and photograph–are still up.
 Given how potentially libelous such a blog post would be if it is false, why is it still up while Chris’ website is gone?
 Especially when Chris had threatened a libel lawsuit to the 2005 accusations of theft and conning (which are still on the Web as well)?

 I also noted the similarities in his behaviors to those of Richard and Tracy: